mask1no/The-Keymaker/md/README.md

 ## Login

-- Visit `/login` and sign the canonical message with Phantom only (no tx signing in browser):
+- Visit `/login` and sign the canonical message with your wallet (no tx signing in browser):
   `Keymaker-Login|pubkey=<BASE58>|ts=<ISO>|nonce=<hex>` → server verifies ed25519 and issues httpOnly session cookie.
 - Middleware gates all routes except `/login` and `/api/**`.